pottsga/fullstack/README.md

 ### Frontend

+- [x] Create a frontend that talks to the backend
 - [ ] Use React in the frontend
 - [ ] Use some kind of state management tool